Please note that the following applies to all information contained in this website:

 4-10 Heneage Lane

 Telephone: 020 7623 5108

 In order to comply with the Provision of Services legislation, we inform you that Insolvency Practitioners Direct Limited’s Professional Indemnity Insurance is provided by Barbican Protect Limited, King’s House, 42 King Street West, Manchester, M3 2NU.
 This professional indemnity insurance provides worldwide coverage excluding USA/Canada.

 Martin Williamson and Insolvency Practitioners Direct Limited are registered Data Controllers for the purposes of the Data Protection Act 1998.
+These registrations remain valid after 25 May 2018 (re: GDPR – see below) and will be subsequently renewed under the provisions of the Data Protection Act 2018.
 For more information, contact:

 Data Protection Registrar

 Information Commissioner’s Office

 Telephone: 0303 123 1113

 Martin Williamson: Z8117011

 Insolvency Practitioners Direct Limited: ZA207812